Cracko298/Simple-MP3-Player/README.md

 # Simple-MP3-Player
 Play's MP3 Files In The Background of your computer.

+Windows defender may see this as a "threat".
+This is a false positive.

 Simple Features:

 - Playlist Option(s) (Add up-to 3 songs to play one after eachother).